tinafletcher/tinafletcher.github.io/_posts/2018-3-1-New-problems-are-rare.md

 ---
 layout: post
 title: New problems are rare
 excerpt: I haven't done a lot of coding since finishing my university computer science program about 11 years ago, as I've focused primarily on testing, quality strategy, and people leadership in my career so far.
-In the past year or so, though, I've taken on two coding projects: one was building data analysis tools for a Code Stewardship initiative I worked on, and the other was building a basic web site from scratch and hosting it in AWS.
+In the past year or so, though, I've taken on two coding projects - one was building data analysis tools for a Code Stewardship initiative I worked on, and the other was building a basic web site from scratch and hosting it in AWS.
 ---